-The Action Plan is prepared pursuant to 24 CFR Part 91 Consolidated Submission for Community Planning and Development Programs and is required to be submitted to the U.S. Department of Housing and Urban Development (HUD) as a prerequisite to receiving funds under the following grant programs: Community Development Block Grant (CDBG).
+The Action Plan is prepared pursuant to 24 CFR Part 91 Consolidated Submission for Community Planning and Development Programs, and it is required to be submitted to the U.S. Department of Housing and Urban Development (HUD) as a prerequisite to receiving funds under the following grant programs: Community Development Block Grant (CDBG).

-The City is required to develop a Five-Year Consolidated Plan (ConPlan) and an Annual Action Plan (AAP) for the use of these funds.
-This 2023 Annual Action Plan encapsulates the fourth year of the 2020-2024 Consolidated Plan for Housing and Community Development.
-Funding priorities will continue to be used to support the low-income residents of Cheyenne.
+To use these funds, the city is required to develop a Five-Year Consolidated Plan (ConPlan) and an Annual Action Plan (AAP).
+The 2023 AAP encapsulates the fourth year of the 2020-2024 Consolidated Plan for Housing and Community Development.
+Funding priorities will continue to support the low-income residents of Cheyenne.